melcom-creations/galaxy-integrations-64bit/README.md

 # galaxy-integrations-64bit

+> **Notice:** This page is currently a preview to share ongoing progress and inform you about what is coming soon.
+Official releases will be linked here as they become available.

 A collection of community integrations modernized for the native **64-bit version of GOG Galaxy 2.1+**.

 The goal is to keep community integrations alive, compatible, and ready for the 64-bit client by updating dependencies and replacing outdated libraries.